mvpete/Grinspect/README.md

 The source generator will create an `Internals_MyClass` class with public methods that call the private methods using reflection.

-## How It Works
+## How It Works 🎪

-Grinspector uses C# source generators to:
+Grinspector uses C# source generators to steal... er, *inspect* your private members:

 1. Scan for test methods/classes decorated with `[InternalsAvailable(typeof(T))]`
 2. Analyze the target type `T` for private instance members (methods, properties, fields)